The Doobie Brothers: The 2020s

 After just over 18 months of not being able to tour due to the COVID-19 pandemic, the band (with McDonald back in the fold) finally began their 50th Anniversary Tour at the Iowa State Fair on Sunday, August 22, 2021.
 The first leg of the tour concluded at the PPL Center in Allentown, Pennsylvania on October 29, 2021, and the second leg began in West Palm Beach, Florida on June 2, 2022.
 Bill Payne left the touring band at the end of the first leg, citing his desire to commit "100%" to Little Feat.
 He was not replaced, and the tour continued with McDonald returning to his original role of primary keyboardist.

 The Doobie Brothers were featured musical guests on Jimmy Kimmel Live! on Thursday, September 23, 2021.

-On October 29th, 2021, the band released Liberté, their fifteenth full-length studio album and first album of original material in 11 years.
+On October 29, 2021, the band released Liberté, their fifteenth full-length studio album and first album of original material in 11 years.
 All of the tracks on the album were co-written with John Shanks.
 Shanks is known for his work with Bon Jovi, Sheryl Crow, and Melissa Etheridge, to name a few.

 Original drummer John Hartman died on December 29, 2021.
 The band posted a tribute to him on their website in September 2022.
-Former drummer Chet McCracken died on February 11, 2022.

-In 2023, the band was nominated for induction into the Songwriters Hall of Fame.
+In 2023, Johnston, McDonald, and Simmons (as the Doobie Brothers) were nominated for induction into the Songwriters Hall of Fame.
+In addition, a continuation of their 50th Anniversary tour was planned for the year.

-In addition an extensive tour all over the U.S. is planned for 2023 to commemorate their 50th anniversary.
+The Doobies started their 2023 touring schedule in Australia and Japan in April before making their way to Hawaii and then returning to the continental U.S. in May.
+Three days before they were set to perform in Hollywood, Florida, the band released a statement that Tom Johnston would be undergoing surgery following severe back pain and wouldn't be able to join the band on the upcoming leg of the 50th Anniversary Tour.
+Simmons, McDonald, and McFee continued the 2023 touring schedule in Johnston's absence.
+Lead vocals normally performed by Johnston were shared between Simmons, McDonald, and bassist John Cowan.

+In June 2023, Simmons said in an interview that the band will be releasing new music the next year with McDonald.

+The band opened for the Eagles on the latter's The Long Goodbye Tour in November 2023, replacing Steely Dan due to Donald Fagen's health issues.

+On November 17, 2023, the Doobie Brothers released a new single entitled "Lahaina" to benefit the families and individuals affected by the 2023 Hawaii wildfires.
+The song, produced by John Shanks, features Mick Fleetwood on drums, Jake Shimabukuro on ukulele, and Henry Kapono on vocals.

+In 2024 a fully healed Tom Johnston rejoined the Doobies, who continued on with their 50th Anniversary tour.

+On June 6, 2025, the band released a new album titled Walk This Road.